 This is where Celler Muntanya comes in.
 The bodega started back in the early 2000s, the brainchild of Juan Cascant.
 He’d spent most of his working life up till that point in an architect’s office, dabbling in a little winemaking on the side.

 The business really got under way in 2004 and by 2006, Celler Muntanya was producing wine that hit 90 points on the Peñin scale; amazingly good going for such a tiny operation.
-The Guia Peñin is the Spanish wine bible; anything from 90-94 points is ‘excellent’.
+The Guia Peñin is the Spanish wine bible; anything from 90-94 points is classified as ‘excellent’.

 Now Juan has 28 microviñas or minifundios (smallholdings) under his care, mostly in the countryside around the bodega.
 The owners come from all walks of life – IT people, a butcher, a doctor.
 All they have in common is a little land and a love of wine.
 Celler Muntanya looks after the microviñas in collaboration with the owners, organises the harvest and creates the wine.

 Next to the bodega, on a riverside plot alongside the little Rio Agres, lies Juan’s campo de experimentaciòn, where varieties I’d never heard of are on trial.
 Verdil for example, a grape that fell out of fashion and is apparently down to its last 50 hectares.
 There’s also the exotically named Farannà.

 Across the 28 microviñas, there are even more varieties.
 A bodega tour in Juan’s 4×4 takes you down narrow lanes, through a sleepy village and along farm tracks to reveal small plots of Syrah, Malvasia, Tannat, Garnacha Tintorera, and Merseguera among the olive groves…sometimes more than one variety on the same plot.
 There are also one or two more relative unknowns, like Bonicaire.

 One microviña has 100 year old Malvasia vines; the resulting wine hit 95 points on the Peñin scale.
 A seriously good result (anything over 95 is ‘exceptional’).